evidlabel/hudoc/docs/index.md

 - Supports both ECHR (`itemid`) and GREVIO (`greviosectionid`) document identifiers.
 - Extracts plain text from HTML documents, preserving formatting.
+- Outputs in plain text or evid format (LaTeX and YAML).
 - Modular design with separate modules for parsing, downloading, and processing.
 - Tested with realistic data in `tests/data/`.